idalithb/CopyEdits.-Indexing/indexing-101/indexer-operations-and-containers/intro-indexer-operations.md

 The process of a multisig wallet works by requiring multiple signatures from a set of predetermined addresses, and if any one of these signatures is missing, the transaction will not be able to go through.
 _Think of it as a safe with unique keys that must be used together to open it._

+### Types: ###

+  - **Type one:** Require all parties to attest or sign to a transaction, most commonly three-key wallets
+  - **Type Two:** Require a certain number out of the total pool to participate for a transaction to process, for example, two of three or three of five